MileHacker Logo

 Additional Information

-• Carry a reusable water bottle and snacks, especially for your Antelope Canyon tour, as food and drink options are not available inside the canyon.
+• Bring a refillable water bottle and snacks, especially for your A Famous slot canyon in arizona tour, as food and drink options are not available inside the ravine.

 • Plan meals around tours.